haglobah/manzanit0.github.io/_posts/2020-03-03-functional-principles.md

 order functions][3] and [algebraic data types][4].

 One of the most used mechanics in functional languages are the use of higher-order functions.
-A HOF is simply **a function that either takes a function as an argument or returns a function as its result**.
+A HOF is simply a function that either takes a function as an argument or returns a function as its result.
 This is possibly the second most simple way of composing behaviour, of course after simply invoking the function directly by it's reference.
 It enables us to dinamically inject functions into other functions and modify the behaviour in runtime.
 In some way, it's composition the functional way.
-Now, if we've already designed our functions with the first principle in mind, we can create new functions composing the already existing ones in the most creative ways, ocasionally passing them as parameters too.
+Now, if we've already designed our functions with the first principle in mind, **we can create new functions composing the already existing ones in the most creative ways**, ocasionally passing them as parameters too.
 Functions closed to modification, yet open to extension.

 The second topic that I find relevant is that of algebraic data types.
 At the end of the day, an algebraic data type is a kind type made from combining multiple types.
-A simple example is a tuple, since it can containe different sets of types within.
+A simple example is a tuple, since it can contain different sets of types within.
 Another one are union types, like you can find in Haskell, F# or Elm.
 If we start thinking of types in this way, we can then start combining the existing types to obtain composites, hence obtaining this